sage-code/maj/basic.md

 * English: the freckles of my face
 * Spanish: las pecas de mi cara
-* Maj: le pyce de mia cara
+* Maj: le peqe de mia cara

 **English indefinite articles**
 In English, indefinite articles are the words 'a' and 'an.'
 Each of these articles is used to refer to a noun, but the noun being referred to is not a specific person, place, object, or idea.
 It can be any noun from a group of nouns.
 For example: